aimenux/OptimalChangeKata/README.md

 >
 >> :zap: When the machine contains only €2 coins, €5 coins and €10 coins.
 >>
->> :zap: We imagine that coins are available in unlimited quantities.
+>> :zap: We imagine that all coins are available in unlimited quantities.
 >
 > Here are some examples of how change may be returned :
 >